 Since Stokes sees cottagecore as taking inspiration from the outside world and bringing it in, pulling in the colors of autumn is the simplest way to go.

 If you've already been enjoying the light colors of spring or summer cottagecore, now's the time to go darker and deeper.
-Think the dusky gold of falling leaves, rusty earth tones, and spicy herbal hues like saffron and nutmeg.
+Think the dusky gold of falling leaves, rusty earth tones, and spicy herbal hues like saffron and nutmeg, which can easily be incorporated through throw pillows, blankets, vases, and more.
 These colors will feel especially magical if they stand out against a predominantly white- or cream-colored room, blending the more minimalist cottagecore vibe with an earthy feel.
-You also don't have to repaint your home to tap into fall's colors.
-Fill earthenware — like this Sullivans Urn Vase — with a spray of dark burgundy and rusty orange dried flowers or tie a room together with a chocolate throw rug.

 2. Go with gourds.